mt3o/mysql-keyvalue/README.txt

 STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-==

-A simple key-value store using mysql, compatible with Redis.

-see lib/example.php for example of use.

-You'll need to create a database with at least one table, see lib/kvstore.php for the create statement (or use the
-$ds->_create('table') call)